shadow-ai

 The Identity and Access Risks of Shadow AI

-Shadow AI compounds the challenges of shadow SaaS, creating an even more complex web of users, tools, and data flows that evade traditional security controls.
+Shadow AI compounds shadow SaaS, expanding a web of users, apps, scopes, and data flows that evade traditional controls.

 Guide to GenAI Shadow AI risks